acuminous/knuff/README.md

 [![Test Coverage](https://codeclimate.com/github/acuminous/knuff/badges/coverage.svg)](https://codeclimate.com/github/acuminous/knuff/coverage)
 [![Discover zUnit](https://img.shields.io/badge/Discover-zUnit-brightgreen)](https://www.npmjs.com/package/zunit)

 Knuff is an automated reminder tool which creates tickets in your issue tracker of choice (e.g. GitHub).
 It is designed to be run from an external scheduler such as the one provided by [GitHub Actions](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#schedule).
-You can use it to remind you about both one off tasks and recurring ones such as...
+You can use it to remind you about one off and recurring tasks such as...

-- regenerate long lived API keys / auth tokens before they expire
+- regenerating long lived API keys / auth tokens before they expire
-- update software dependencies on a monthly cadence
+- updating software dependencies on a monthly cadence
+- domain name renewals
+- etc

 Knuff is also a German word meaning nudge or poke.